anchtun1212/wso2-integration/README.md

       From the apictl 4.0.0 onwards the flag (--mode) which was used to set the mode of apictl has been deprecated.
 Now, you do not need to set the mode of apictl, because if you want to execute Kubernetes based commads, you just need to add the k8s keyword after apictl keyword.
 (Example: `apictl k8s add api`).
 By default apictl will execute the commands in the default mode (which means if you did not use k8s keyword).
       You can still use the mode flag as explained below if you need it, but it will be removed in the future.

+            apictl set --mode <mode>

+            apictl set --mode default

+            apictl set --mode kubernetes